 - What steps the Company should take if suppliers or contractors do not implement anti-slavery policies in high-risk scenarios, including their removal from the organisation’s supply chains.

-As well as training relevant staff, the company will raise awareness of modern slavery issues by circulating a series of emails and memo’s to staff by end of 2017.
+As well as training relevant staff, the company will raise awareness of modern slavery issues by circulating information to employees during the year.

 - The basic principles of the Modern Slavery Act 2015;

 - How employers can identify and prevent slavery and human trafficking;

 - What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the Company; and

 - What external help is available, for example through the Modern Slavery Helpline.